Freemasonry: Freemasonry in the Middle East

 After the failure of the 1830 Italian revolution, a number of Italian Freemasons were forced to flee.
 They secretly set up an approved chapter of Scottish Rite in Alexandria, a town already inhabited by a large Italian community.
-Meanwhile, the French freemasons publicly organised a local chapter in Alexandria in 1845.
-During the 19th and 20th century Ottoman empire, Masonic lodges operated widely across all parts of the empire and numerous Sufi orders shared a close relationship with them.
-Many Young Turks affiliated with the Bektashi order were members and patrons of freemasonry.
+Meanwhile, the French Freemasons publicly organised a local chapter in Alexandria in 1845.
+During the 19th and 20th century, Masonic lodges operated widely across all parts of the Ottoman Empire and numerous Sufi orders shared a close relationship with them.
+Many Young Turks affiliated with the Bektashi Order were members and patrons of Freemasonry.
 They were also closely allied against European imperialism.
 Many Ottoman intellectuals believed that Sufism and Freemasonry shared close similarities in doctrines, spiritual outlook and mysticism.